 - Calculate your total debt amount.
 How much credit card debt are you carrying?
 Is it from one card, or multiple cards?
 Get the facts straight on how much you owe on each card, and their respective interest rates, so you’ll have a clear picture of the amount you’re looking to transfer to a new card, how long it will take you to pay off the balance, and how much you’re likely to save with the lower APR.
 Keep in mind that the credit card company with the balance transfer offer will have a limit for the amount you can transfer.
 In addition the card issuer may not allow you to transfer a balance from another card you have with them, so be sure to check any restrictions.

 - Find a card that suits your needs best.
 If you’re facing a large balance and need time to pay down your debt, you may want to look for a card with a longer introductory APR period, versus a card that offers rewards.

 - Find out what would happen should you make a late payment.
-If you make a late payment during your introductory APR offer period some issuers may terminate the introductory APR offer and switch to the regular APR or switch to a penalty APR; or access a late fee.
+If you make a late payment during your introductory APR offer period some issuers may terminate the introductory APR offer and switch to the regular APR or switch to a penalty APR; or assess a late fee.

 How to choose a balance transfer credit card based on your credit

 If you have fair credit, speak to the bank or credit card company customer service team associated with each of the cards you’re interested in to get a better sense of your chances.
-There are plenty of credit cards with balance transfer deals and they can help you filter through them and find the one that best suits your needs and you may just find one that is available to those individuals with fair credit.
+There are plenty of credit cards with balance transfer deals and they can help you so you can filter through them and find the one that best suits your needs and you may just find one that is available to those individuals with fair credit.

 Is a balance transfer calculator accurate?